maksym-lepekh/asyop/getting-started.md

 ```bash
 conan remote add <REMOTE> https://api.bintray.com/conan/maxl/cpp
 ```
-The library itself is currently named `asyop/<version>@maxl/testing`, use that string in yo
+The library itself is currently named `asyop/<version>@maxl/testing`, use that string in your Conan file in the `requires` section.

+When used with conan, asy::op has a

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5NzY5OTAzNSwtNDQ1MDYzNjI1XX0=
+eyJoaXN0b3J5IjpbMTg0MjYyMzI0MSwtNDQ1MDYzNjI1XX0=
 -->